-We do love the rich brown.
+We do love the rich custom brown paint color.
 It’s not too dark, just right, maybe like a rich latte color or a very light milk chocolate.
 We had the paint mixed in gallon-size Behr Ultra Paint at Home Depot.

 We painted the ceiling, closet, doors, and trim….everything.

 We put up a new ceiling fan because the old one was probably 40 years old....or older.
 I love this fan.
-We brought ours at Lowes and if you don’t live near a Lowes you can find the ceiling fan here on Amazon.
+We brought ours at Lowes.
 The blades are reversible and are white on the other side.

 That’s the story of the brown custom paint color and the bedroom makeover.
 The post about decorating the brown master bedroom is here.

-The photo above shows the custom paint color formula in the Behr sample.
+The photo above shows the custom brown paint color formula in the Behr sample.